 4. Commodity Mutual Funds

-Commodity mutual funds pool money from multiple investors to invest in a diversified portfolio of commodities.
-These funds can include physical commodities, commodity stocks, and futures contracts.
+Commodity mutual funds pool capital from multiple investors and deploy it across a diversified mix of physical commodities, commodity stocks, and futures contracts.
+A professional manager makes the day-to-day calls, which means you hand over control in exchange for expertise.

 Pros: